Forced Oscillation Identification and Filtering from Multi-Channel Time-Frequency Representation: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{orced} oscillations (FOs) are determined by inputs and disturbances that drive the system, unlike modal oscillations which mainly depend on the dynamic characteristics of the system \cite{Follum2016, Follum2017}.
-FOs can occur in power systems due to different causes, such as equipment failure, inadequate control designs, and abnormal generator operating conditions \cite{Nerc2017}.
+\IEEEPARstart{F}{orced} oscillations (FOs) are determined by disturbances that drive the system, unlike modal oscillations which mainly depend on the dynamic characteristics of the system \cite{Follum2016, Follum2017}.
+FOs can occur due to different causes, such as equipment failure, inadequate control designs, and abnormal generator operating conditions \cite{Nerc2017}.
 The most efficient way for mitigating sustained oscillations is to locate the source and to disconnect it from the network \cite{Chen2013}.
-Many methods for locating the source have been proposed in the past few years \cite{Dan2018}, among these methods, Dissipating Energy Flow (DEF) method \cite{Chen2013} has shown a good performance for oscillation source location, and it was recently adopted by Independent System Operator - New England (ISO-NE) \cite{Maslennikov2020}.
+Among the most effective oscillation source location (OSL) methods, the Dissipating Energy Flow (DEF) method \cite{Chen2013} has shown a good performance \cite{Dan2018}, and it was recently adopted by the Independent System Operator - New England (ISO-NE) \cite{Maslennikov2020,MASLENNIKOV201755}.

+The first step in many OSL methods consists of detection, identification and filtering of oscillatory components of the signals.
+It is an important step that can have a major impact on the performance of the OSL method.
+Detection of FO requires identifying the existence of oscillatory signatures in the measurements and also defining the thresholds to be used to differentiate oscillatory signatures from ambient changes \cite{Nerc2021}.
+After a forced oscillation has been detected, its parameters (such as the FO frequency) can be identified.
+Then, it is usually required to filter the signals to reconstruct the oscillatory components in the time domain for the application of an OSL method.
+Generally, the problems of FO detection, identification and filtering are treated separately.